Peakboard/peakboard.github.io/content/_administration/en-Access-after-Update.md

 ---

 The Windows IoT Core Update from 1803 to 1809 blocks the connection via the Peakboard Designer and access to the device portal.
+# Script File
 This workaround is necessary to enable access again.
-The PowerShell script required for this can be downloaded [here](https://github.com/Peakboard/CoolStuff/raw/master/Help%20Files/FixAfterWinUpdate/Peakboard-WinUpdate-Repair.zip) and then executed.
+The PowerShell script required for this can be downloaded [here](https://peakboard.com/download/fixes/Peakboard-WinUpdate-Repair.zip) and then executed.

 Alternatively, the following commands can also be executed manually.

+# Manual Input
 First, a connection to the box must be established via PowerShell.
 Start Windows Remote Administration Service on the client PC.